loculus-project/loculus/ingest/README.md

 - transforming values, e.g. turn author strings from `LastName1, Initial1, LastName2, Initial2` into `Initial1 LastName1, Initial2 LastName2`
 - splitting fields, e.g. NCBI's single, complex collection country field (`Germany: Munich, Bavaria`) is split into multiple fields `country`, `state`, `division` (`Germany`, `Bavaria`, `Munich`)

-Note that the `submissionId` is just the `genbank_accession` for non-segmented viruses, but the concatenation of the `genbank_accession` for each segment for segmented viruses.
+Note that the `submissionId` is just the `genbank_accession` for non-segmented viruses, but the concatenation of the `genbank_accession` of each segment (with the appended segment name for each segment) for segmented viruses.

 ### Calculating a hash for each sequence entry